Anti-BDS laws: Spain

-In June 2020, the parliament of the Balearic Islands passed a resolution condemning anti-Semitism as defined by the Working Definition of anti-Semitism.
-It condemned BDS and "calls to boycott Israeli products, scientists, artists and athletes from Israel" as anti-Semitism.
+In June 2020, the parliament of the Balearic Islands passed a resolution condemning antisemitism as defined by the Working Definition of antisemitism.
+It condemned BDS and "calls to boycott Israeli products, scientists, artists and athletes from Israel" as antisemitism.

 United States

-On July 23, 2019, the U.S. House of Representatives passed resolution HR 246 with the vote 398-17 denouncing BDS.
+On 23 July 2019, the U.S. House of Representatives passed resolution HR 246 with the vote 398–17 denouncing BDS.
 Sixteen Democrats, including Rashida Tlaib and Ilhan Omar who both support BDS, and one Republican, Thomas Massie, voted against the resolution.

 A separate resolution introduced by representative Omar, HR 496, which did not explicitly mention the BDS movement but was widely seen as a response to the House anti-BDS bill, affirmed the "right to participate in boycotts in pursuit of civil and human rights at home and abroad".
-The bill was co-sponsored by representative John Lewis, despite his opposition to BDS, and supported by the ACLU and J Street.
+The resolution was co-sponsored by representative John Lewis, despite his opposition to BDS, and supported by the ACLU and J Street.
 Commenting to The Jerusalem Post, Democrat Brad Sherman said that Omar's resolution should not be taken seriously: "I can't imagine that any committee is going to mark up or take seriously any pro-BDS resolution."
-He also said that he was not concerned about the movement's economic impact but opposed what he said was "an effort to delegitimize Israel."
+He also said that he was not concerned about the movement's economic impact but opposed what he said was "an effort to delegitimize Israel".

-Summary of resolutions relating to BDS in various legislatures:
+Summary of resolutions relating to BDS in various US legislatures: